heclinares/aeternity-hackathon/README.md

 GAME: create a new contract that represents a video game.
 This contracts use part of the token behaviour, to track the users that currently own the game.
 It includes information like title, url, image, price, etc. and some useful functions like buyGame

 SHOP: the system provides a pre-deployed shop contract (testnet).
 The address is included in the Frontend.
-The shop contract keeps a record of GAME contracts, to easily act as a logical entry point for the market place.
+The shop contract keeps a record of GAME contracts, to easily act as a logical entry point for the market place Added some helper functions and data structures.

-Added some helper functions and data structures.
+TOURNAMENT: we've included a early version of a tournament contract, to record eSports match results.
+This contract is not connected to the Frontend, but helps to understand the global idea around Gameternity

 The process to upload a game to the shop is simple:
   1. - First deploy a GAME contract